 The Illinois School Code 23 Illinois Administrative Code 228 also requires that schools administer an individual English language proficiency screener to students identified through the HLS as coming from a family where a language other than English is spoken.
-All students who have a YES answer on the HLS must be screened with the Pre-IPT (Early Childhood), Model (K-1) or WIDA Screener (1-12), to assess their English proficiency.
-Results from the screener will determine a student's eligibility and placement in a Bilingual/ESL education program.
+All students who have a YES answer on the HLS must be screened with the Pre-IPT (Early Childhood) Model (K-1) or WIDA Screener (1-12), to assess their English proficiency.
+Results from the screener will determine a student's eligibility for language services.

 Students are placed in programs based on the screener score criteria for their grade level.
 Below are the Full-Time options for language services.
 For more detailed information, please refer to the Department of Language Acquisition programmatic brochures available on the district website.

-All 4th and 5th grade students eligible for language services will receive Sheltered English instruction.
+All 3rd-5th grade students eligible for language services will receive Sheltered English instruction.
 Early Childhood student placement is based on the PRE-IPT oral proficiency level and the age of the child.
 For more detailed information, please refer to the Early Childhood language services brochure.
-Middle School and High School placement is based on years in program and entry Literacy Score.